JohriLab/Bvalcalc/_sources/introduction/bedgff_input.rst.txt

 The annotations indicated in the BED/GFF/CSV input will all be assumed to have the same distribution of fitness effects (DFE), though this may not always be the case.

 Typical annotations that are expected to experience purifying selection are exons and regulatory regions.
-Inferred conserved elements such as phastCons or GERP elements can make for excellent inputs for Bvalcalc.
+Inferred conserved elements such as phastCons or GERP elements can make for excellent inputs for **Bvalcalc**.

-If you have DFE information for the different annotation types (e.g., CDS and UTRs), consider running Bvalcalc separately for each and combining the results, see :doc:`Multiple DFEs <../guides/multiple_dfes>`.
+If you have DFE information for the different annotation types (e.g., CDS and UTRs), consider running **Bvalcalc** separately for each and combining the results, see :doc:`Multiple DFEs <../guides/multiple_dfes>`.

 Example
 ------------